There are two options for editing the configuration:

 friendlyname must not be changed without good reason, as this is used as the key for constructing visualisations and whenever this is changed, series data and hence plots etc. will become non-contigious.

-taxonomy has been created and for details, see the Air Quality Project
+etc. A taxonomy has been created and for details, see the Air Quality Project

 Taxonomy.
-Please be sure to pick a location from this
+Please be sure to pick a location from this list,

-location, which will be important when it comes to interpreting data.
+which will be important when it comes to interpreting data.

 longitude should be set according to the